 There has been a small but continuous vegetarian movement in the Catholic Church from the very beginning.
 Technically, fasting is a practice where one deprives oneself of some food.
 Abstinence is normally from meat.
-But what about Catholic vegetarians?
+But what about the Catholic vegetarian?
 Vegetarians can obviously fast, but can they practice abstinence as the Church intends?

 1. Recognise your thirst for God … the thirst which leads one to God.